yniphora/Instagram-Snip-Username/README.md

 ## Errors
 Most likely you will get an error, but it is totally normal, it is not because of the code error, it is just an error for going so fast, just re-run the code and try again.

+If you get error install this: https://bootstrap.pypa.io/get-pip.py And re-download the requirements

 ## Version Py
 Python version: 3.13.1 (tags/v3.13.1:0671451, Dec  3 2024, 19:06:28) [MSC v.1942 64 bit (AMD64)]
 json version: 2.0.9